X-linked agammaglobulinemia

-X-linked agammaglobulinemia (XLA) is a rare genetic disorder discovered in 1952 that affects the body's ability to fight infection.
-As the form of agammaglobulinemia that is X-linked, it is much more common in males.
-In people with XLA, the white blood cell formation process does not generate mature B cells, which manifests as a complete or near-complete lack of proteins called gamma globulins, including antibodies, in their bloodstream.
-B cells are part of the immune system and normally manufacture antibodies (also called immunoglobulins), which defend the body from infections by sustaining a humoral immunity response.
-Patients with untreated XLA are prone to develop serious and even fatal infections.
-A mutation occurs at the Bruton's tyrosine kinase (Btk) gene that leads to a severe block in B cell development (at the pre-B cell to immature B cell stage) and a reduced immunoglobulin production in the serum.
-Btk is particularly responsible for mediating B cell development and maturation through a signaling effect on the B cell receptor BCR.
-Patients typically present in early childhood with recurrent infections, in particular with extracellular, encapsulated bacteria.
+X-linked agammaglobulinemia (XLA) is a rare genetic disorder that affects the body's ability to fight infection due to the inability to create mature B cells, which produce antibodies.
+First described in 1952, it is a primary immunodeficiency caused by a mutation on X chromosome (Xq21.3-q22), making it X-linked and therefore much more common in males.

+People with XLA are unable to produce an enzyme known as Bruton's tyrosine kinase, or Btk, which helps in the development of mature B cells via the white blood cell formation process.
+Btk is particularly responsible for mediating development at the pre-B cell to immature B cell stage through a signaling effect on the B cell receptor BCR.
+This manifests in an absence of proteins called gamma globulins, including antibodies, in the bloodstream, which reduces the body's humoral immunity response.

+XLA sufferers typically present in early childhood with recurrent infections, in particular with extracellular, encapsulated bacteria.
+Serious and even fatal infections are common.
 XLA is deemed to have a relatively low incidence of disease, with an occurrence rate of approximately 1 in 200,000 live births and a frequency of about 1 in 100,000 male newborns.
 It has no ethnic predisposition.
-XLA is treated by infusion of human antibody.
+XLA is treated by infusion of human immunoglobulin.
 Treatment with pooled gamma globulin cannot restore a functional population of B cells, but it is sufficient to reduce the severity and number of infections due to the passive immunity granted by the exogenous antibodies.

-XLA is caused by a mutation on the X chromosome (Xq21.3-q22) of a single gene identified in 1993 which produces an enzyme known as Bruton's tyrosine kinase, or Btk.
-XLA was first characterized by Dr. Ogden Bruton in a ground-breaking research paper published in 1952 describing a boy unable to develop immunities to common childhood diseases and infections.
-It is the first known immune deficiency, and is classified with other inherited (genetic) defects of the immune system, known as primary immunodeficiency disorders.